Cubs vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will hand the ball to Gerrit Cole (8-2) for his 19th start of the season.
+- The Yankees will send Domingo German (5-5) to the mound for his 17th start this season.

+- He has started 16 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- In 18 starts this season, Cole has lasted five or more innings 17 times, with an average of 6.1 innings per appearance.
+- German has 10 starts of five or more innings this season in 16 chances.
+He averages 5.3 innings per outing.

-- He has four appearances with no earned runs allowed in 18 chances this season.
+- He has two appearances with no earned runs allowed in 16 chances this season.

 |Opponent